ReactiveX/RxGo/README.md

 Each operator has an `opts ...Option` parameter allowing to pass such options.

-### Lazy vs Eager Observation
+### Lazy vs. Eager Observation

 The default observation strategy is lazy.
-It means the items emitted by an Observable are processed by an operator once we start observing it.
+It means an operator processes the items emitted by an Observable once we start observing it.
 We can change this behaviour this way:

 ```go
 observable := rxgo.FromChannel(ch).Map(transform, rxgo.WithObservationStrategy(rxgo.Eager))
 ```

-In this case, the `Map` operator is triggered whenever an item is produced even without any Observer.
+In this case, the `Map` operator is triggered whenever an item is produced, even without any Observer.

-### Sequential vs Parallel Operators
+### Sequential vs. Parallel Operators

 By default, each operator is sequential.
 One operator being one goroutine instance.
 We can override it using the following option: